mr1hm/laravel-1/README.md

 ## Introduction

 For this project, I will assume that PHP, Composer and MySQL are already installed on your machine.
+- First, please clone this repository to a directory of your choice.
 - I used Valet (Mac OS _only_) as my dev environment.
 If you are on windows, you can simply use:
 ```shell
 php artisan serve